jeremy9959/Math-5210/docs/notes/TwentyOne.md

 Then $G^{-1}DG$ expresses the derivative operator in terms of the basis $f_{i}$.
 In practice this tells you have who to compute derivatives from values of polynomials at chosen points.

-See *Inverses of Vandermonde Matrices\ast, by N. Macon and A. Spitzbart, American Math Monthly 1958 vol 65 number 2.
+See *Inverses of Vandermonde Matrices*, by N. Macon and A. Spitzbart, American Math Monthly 1958 vol 65 number 2.

 ## Duality